Arts + Culture

 Fort Dodge Grain Silo Mural

-Completed in December 2018 the largest art mural in Iowa, the 110-foot tall Fort Dodge Grain Silo Mural was created by international artist, Guido Van Helten.
+The 110-foot tall Fort Dodge Grain Silo Mural was created by international artist Guido Van Helten.
 This 360-degree concrete mural depicts local residents who are part of the industrial and cultural fabric of the community.
 Tying these portraits together are pieces of Fort Dodge pottery showcased at the Fort Museum and Frontier Village.
+This site holds the distinction of being the largest mural in Iowa.

 WEBSITE